 Every year thousands of people trek in Everest Base Camp throughout all seasons.
 The purpose of your trek also changes the best time to do EBC.
-For trekking, the best seasons are Spring and Autumn which fass at the months of March to May and September to November respectively.
+For trekking, the best seasons are Spring and Autumn which are from March to May and September to November respectively.
 If you are doing a helicopter tour, you can go anytime in good weather.
 In the monsoon season.
-After a rainfall a day before the helicopter tour is the best time to see the mountains and scenery of Everest region, at that time you would see the crystal clear mountain views.
+After a rainfall, a day before the helicopter tour is the best time to see the mountains and scenery of the Everest region, at that time you would see the crystal clear mountain views.
 Below are the essential factors you need to consider while doing the EBC trek.

 Weather and temperature

-EBC trek is done at a high altitude of 5380 meters above sea level.
+The EBC trek is done at a high altitude of 5380 meters above sea level.
 Therefore, the region offers extremely cold and adverse weather conditions.
-The Everest region never has a really warm but there are still dramatic differences in precipitation, temperature and snowfall throughout the year.
-The climate and temperature of the region in different season are given below:
+The Everest region never has a warm but there are still dramatic differences in precipitation, temperature, and snowfall throughout the year.
+The climate and temperature of the region in different seasons are given below:

 Autumn is the peak season to trek in the Everest region.
-In Nepal Autumn is in the months of September to November.
+In Nepal Autumn is from September to November.
 In these months you will have a moderated temperature for trekking.
 The routes in these months are usually crowded.
 You will get the opportunity to experience and observe the incredible mountain view and the forest of colorful Rhododendrons and oaks.
 The sky during these months is crystal clear which provides the opportunity to view the spectacular mountains and peaks.

-Spring months that are February to May are most popular in the region.
+Spring months which are February to May are the most popular in the region.
 You might have a show shower if you are trekking in early spring, but the weather is mostly dry and stable.
-The weather and temperature of spring is suitable for trekking and high altitude climbing.
+The weather and temperature of spring are suitable for trekking and high-altitude climbing.
 Most of the Everest summit is done in these months.
 You will have the best weather conditions.
-You will have a clear blue sky and little to no rains and a rare chance of snowfall.
+You will have a clear blue sky and little to no rain and a rare chance of snowfall.

 High season crows and alternative route